minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Contribution and Vote Changes

-In the second hypothesis, changes from pro to anti-environmental votes are predicted to be more positively correlated with anti-environmental contribuions, and pro-environmental contributions less effective.
+In the second hypothesis, changes from pro to anti-environmental votes are predicted to be more positively correlated with anti-environmental contributions, and pro-environmental contributions less effective.
 Considering, however, that only 23 representatives changed their votes over the course of the six roll-call votes, with only 31 vote changes in total, no conclusions can be drawn from this LPM model, and in return, no conclusions can be drawn about the propensity of contributions, whether pro or anti-environmental in nature, to change the voting behavior of representatives.

 // should i include this?
 // When regressing the pro-environmental contributions with all other variables